xmengkinaxis/CPP/System Design Interview Checklist.md

 Break it down, to the most important, minimal features for your system.

 ## 1.4 Design Considerations (no do, or assumption)
-No user authentication;
+No user authentication or authorization; both are already completed <br>
+get all or nothing, not a partial result;  <br>
+fairness <br>
-get all or nothing, not a partial result; fairness put some restriction to stop system abuse, e.g. limit the size of text or image or video
+put some restriction to stop system abuse, e.g. limit the size of text or image or video <br>
-assumption: surge in traffic
+assumption: surge in traffic <br>

 # 2. Capacity Estimation and Constraints: Traffic, Storage, Network/Bandwidth, Memory(cache) Estimation.
 What are the constraints?